cacaogithu/FEMOTTA/replit.md

-# AI Marketing Image Editor
+# CORSAIR AI Marketing Image Editor

 ## Overview
-A professional full-stack web application for AI-powered marketing image editing.
-This app allows users to upload marketing briefs (PDF) and product images, which are then automatically processed by an existing n8n automation workflow.
+A professional full-stack web application for AI-powered marketing image editing with CORSAIR branding.
+This app allows users to upload marketing briefs (PDF or text prompt) and product images, which can be processed either through an existing n8n automation workflow or directly via the Wavespeed Nano Banana API.

 ## Project Structure
 ```